xy-grainsynth/workshop/README.md

      }
      ```
 3. sourcing own recordings .wav format max. duration 1 minute (think of a sound that would be interesting to use for transitions from natural to extreme/unfamiliar state) Search on [BBC Sound Effects](https://sound-effects.bbcrewind.co.uk/search?q=nature&resultSize=30) or other open-access libraries
-   1. save the recordings in the folder recordings in the project directory
+   1. save at least two recordings in the folder recordings in the project directory
 5. setup a tweakpane GUI to load the recordings into the script
    1. create js/gui.js
    2. define tweakpane params and set up tweakpane gui